mbadolato/iTerm2-Color-Schemes/README.md

 The Galaxy theme was created by [jglovier](https://github.com/jglovier/galaxy-theme-iterm)

 The Slate theme was created by [deneshshan](https://github.com/deneshshan)

+The SpaceGray Eighties and SpaceGray Eighties Dull themes were created by [mhkeller](https://github.com/mhkeller/spacegray-eighties-iterm)

+The Borland theme was created by [delip](https://gist.github.com/delip/9e16c606d9331d69d681)

+The Cobalt Neon theme was created by [vazquez](https://github.com/vazquez/cobalt-neon-iterm)

 If there are other color schemes you'd like to see included, drop me a line!